openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Additional requirements for OpenID4VP are defined in (#oid4vp-redirects), (#oid4vp-dc-api) and (#oid4vp-credential-formats).

+Note that while this document does not define profiles for X.509 certificates used in Verifier authentication (e.g., with the `x509_hash` Client Identifier Prefix), ecosystems are encouraged to define their own certificate issuing policies and certificate profiles.
+Such policies and profiles MAY specify how information in the certificate corresponds to information in the presentation flows.
+For example, an ecosystem might require that the Wallet verifies that the `redirect_uri`, `response_uri`, `origin`, or `expected_origin` request parameters match with information contained in the Verifier's end-entity certificate (e.g., its DNS name).

 ## OpenID for Verifiable Presentations via Redirects {#oid4vp-redirects}

 The following requirements apply to OpenID4VP via redirects, unless specified otherwise: